Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: The marginal sensitivity model

 \subsection{Sharpness and data-compatibility}

 The aforementioned works do not address the asymptotic optimality of the interval $[\hat{\psi}_{\textup{T,ZSB}}^-, \hat{\psi}_{\textup{T,ZSB}}^+]$.
 Does it converge to a limiting set containing all values of $\psi_{\textup{T}}$ compatible with Assumption \ref{assumption:msm} and no others?
-Sensitivity analyses with this asymptotic optimality property are called ``sharp" in the partial identification literature.\footnote{The partial identification literature more typically uses ``sharp" to refer to the limiting set itself and uses ``estimators of sharp bounds" \cite{FanPark2010}, ``asymptotically sharp" \cite{semenova2020better}, or similar to refer to the corresponding finite-sample estimates.
-We have found it clearer and more concise to use ``sharp" to refer to a consistent estimate of a sharp limiting set.}
+Sensitivity analyses with this asymptotic optimality property are called ``sharp" in the partial identification literature.

 Sharpness is important for interpreting the results of a sensitivity analysis.
 If the primary analysis finds a positive treatment effect but the bounds associated with a very small value of $\Lambda$ include zero, one might be tempted to conclude that the primary analysis is sensitive to unobserved confounding.
 However, unless the bounds are known to be sharp, this inference is not warranted even in large samples.
-It could be the case that the bounds were just too conservative.
+Perhaps the bounds were just too conservative.

 Despite its attractive features, the ZSB sensitivity analysis is not sharp.
-It can even be arbitrarily conservative.
-To illustrate this, we only need to consider a very simple joint distribution of observables:
+It can be arbitrarily conservative.
+To illustrate this, consider a simple joint distribution of observables:

 Suppose that a data analyst receives i.i.d. samples $(X_i, Y_i, Z_i)$ from this distribution and is willing to posit that Assumption \ref{assumption:msm} is satisfied with $\Lambda = 2$.
 Let $\phi(\cdot)$ and $z_{\tau}$ denote the density and $\tau$-th quantile of the standard normal distribution, respectively.
-The following proposition\footnote{The proof of Proposition \ref{proposition:zsb_not_sharp} and all other results in this paper can be found in Appendix \ref{appendix:proofs}.} writes the set of values of $\psi_{\textup{T}}$ compatible with Assumption \ref{assumption:msm} explicitly in terms of these quantities and shows that this ``partially identified" set does not coincide with the ZSB interval.
+The following result, which follows from Theorem \ref{theorem:psiATE_identified_set} in Section \ref{section:balancing_bounds_simpler}, writes the set of values of $\psi_{\textup{T}}$ compatible with Assumption \ref{assumption:msm} explicitly in terms of these quantities and shows that this ``partially identified" set is smaller than the limiting ZSB interval.